-Form and Timing of Designation.
-The producing party may designate 3. documents as containing Confidential Information and therefore subject to protection under this Order by marking or placing the words "CONFIDENTIAL - SUBJECT TO PROTECTIVE ORDER" (hereinafter "the marking") on the document and on all copies in a manner that will not interfere with the legibility of the document.
-As used in this Order, "copies" includes electronic images, duplicates, extracts, summaries, or descriptions that contain the Confidential Information.
-The marking will be applied prior to or at the time the documents are produced or disclosed.
+- 3. Form and Timing of Designation.
+The producing party may designate documents as containing Confidential Information and therefore subject to protection under this Order by marking or placing the words "CONFIDENTIAL - SUBJECT TO PROTECTIVE ORDER" (hereinafter "the marking") on the document and on all copies in a manner that will not interfere with the legibility of the document.
+As used in this Order, "copies" includes electronic images, duplicates, extracts, summaries or descriptions that contain the Confidential Information.
+The marking will be applied prior to or at the time of the documents are produced or disclosed.
 Applying the marking to a document does not mean that the document has any status or protection by statute or otherwise except to the extent and for the purposes of this Order.
 Copies that are made of any designated documents must also bear the marking, except that indices, electronic databases, or lists of documents that do not contain substantial portions or images of the text of marked documents and do not otherwise disclose the substance of the Confidential Information are not required to be marked.
-By marking a designated document as confidential, the designating attorney or party appearing pro se thereby certifies that the document contains Confidential Information as defined in this Order.
+By marking a designated document as confidential, the designating attorney or party appearing pro se thereby certifies that the document contains Confidential Information as defined in this Order. - 4.
+Highly Sensitive, Competitive or Confidential Information.
+If documents containing Confidential Information have information that is highly sensitive, competitive or confidential and disclosure to another party would result in demonstrable harm to the disclosing party, the producing party may mark the words "HIGHLY CONFIDENTIAL SUBJECT TO PROTECTIVE ORDER ATTORNEY'S EYES ONLY" on the document and on all copies in a manner that will not interfere with the legibility of the document.
+Documents marked with this designation can be disclosed to only counsel for the parties, employees and agents of counsel, and in-house counsel for the parties who agree to be bound by the terms of this Order.

-- 4. Inadvertent Failure to Designate.
-Inadvertent failure to designate any document or material as containing Confidential Information will not constitute a waiver of an otherwise valid claim of confidentiality pursuant to this Order, so long as a claim of confidentiality is asserted within 30 days after discovery of the inadvertent failure. - 5.
+- 5. Inadvertent Failure to Designate.
+Inadvertent failure to designate any document or material as containing Confidential Information will not constitute a waiver of an otherwise valid claim of confidentiality pursuant to this Order, so long as a claim of confidentiality is asserted within 7 days after discovery of the inadvertent failure. - 6.
 Depositions.
 Deposition testimony will be deemed confidential only if designated as such when the deposition is taken or within a reasonable time period after receipt of the deposition transcript.
 Such designation must be specific as to the portions of the transcript and/or any exhibits to be protected.

-6. Protection of Confidential Material.
+7. Protection of Confidential Material.